Skip to content

 —Dr. Pandora Pound, independent research scientist

 Mysore claims that his experiments could help humans, but, unlike us, owls have well-developed auditory and visual systems that are specialized for target selection.
 Bombarding these animals with artificial stimulation while their brain activity is measured in a distressing and completely unnatural situation does nothing to further our understanding of human attention-deficit disorder (ADD).
 Scientists who’ve gotten the memo that we’re in the 21st century are studying humans with ADD through sophisticated neuroimaging techniques—including functional MRI, positron emission tomography (PET), transcranial magnetic stimulation (TMS), and electroencephalography (EEG).
-In fact, data from these non-animal research methods have paved the way for current ADD treatments.
+Data from these non-animal research methods have paved the way for current ADD treatments.

 supporters have taken action.